Our twin town in France

 The town is the third largest suburb of Rouen, a port with considerable light industry and oil refineries situated just three miles southwest of the centre of Rouen.

-In 1997, the Rock Gardens (pictured) on Coventry Road in Hinckley were dedicated to Grand-Quevilly.
+The Rock Gardens on Coventry Road in Hinckley were dedicated to Grand-Quevilly.
 The gardens were first opened in 1929, and the site contains shrubs, rockeries, annual flowerbeds and a sunken rose garden.
-Access is off Northfield Road and also Brandon Road, Hinckley.